GridTools/gridtools/docs/user_manual/Storages.md

 Views can be generated (at the moment) for both Host (cpu) and Device (gpu).
 Internally the view is a very simple struct that contains a pointer to the data and provides an `operator()(...)` in order to access and modify the data at a given coordinate.
-The view can be created in a read only mode.
-This can be benefitial because read only views do not trigger synchronizations.
+The view can be created in a read only mode or read-write.
+The read-only views can be benefitial because read only views do not trigger synchronizations with the devices.

 **Example**: